An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Summary

 We have implemented this new scheme in SFUMATO, a self-gravitating magnetohydrodynamics code with adaptive mesh refinement, which has been widely applied to studies of star formation.
 The implementation is based on an operator-splitting procedure, in which hydrodynamics, self-gravity, radiation transport, emission and absorption, and momentum exchange are solved step by step in a stable manner (Section~\ref{sec:comp_proc}).

-We have validated the method through a series of numerical tests (Section~\ref{sec:tests}), including energy conservation, radiative transfer in optically thick regimes, radiative diffusion across steep optical depth gradients, and reconstruction of evolving radiation spectra.
+We have validated the method through a series of numerical tests (Section~\ref{sec:tests}), including energy conservation, RT in optically thick regimes, radiative diffusion across steep optical-depth gradients, and reconstruction of evolving radiation spectra.
 These tests demonstrate that the scheme performs robustly and accurately under conditions relevant to protostellar formation and evolution.

-As an application of the new scheme, we have investigated cosmological protostellar evolution in the early universe under the so-called direct collapse scenario, where gas accretion rates are extremely high, within a full cosmological context (Section~\ref{sec:ProsForm}).
+As an application of the new scheme, we have investigated cosmological protostellar evolution in the early Universe under the so-called direct collapse scenario, where gas accretion rates are extremely high, within a full cosmological context (Section~\ref{sec:ProsForm}).
 Our simulations resolve the protostellar interior together with the large-scale anisotropic accretion flow, and demonstrate that the protostar grows while maintaining a smooth connection to its surrounding disk.
-The overall evolutionary path we obtained is in close agreement with that reported in our previous study \citet{Kimura_et_al_2023}, which started from an artificial Bonnor–Ebert sphere.
-These features cannot be obtained in conventional one-dimensional evolution models, and this application demonstrates that our method can capture protostellar evolution in realistic environments.
+Such a continuous star–disk interface implies that entropy is not generated abruptly at the stellar surface but is supplied gradually through dissipative processes within the disk, which may affect its radial inflation.
+The overall evolutionary path we obtained is in close agreement with that reported in our previous study \citep{Kimura_et_al_2023}, which started from an artificial Bonnor–Ebert sphere.
+These features cannot be obtained in conventional 1D evolution models, and this application demonstrates that our method can capture protostellar evolution in realistic environments.

-A key limitation of our scheme is that the RSLA can artificially reverse the ordering between the gas acoustic signal speed, $v_{\mathrm{sig}} = |\boldsymbol{v}| + c_{\mathrm{eff}}$ (where $c_{\mathrm{eff}}$ is the effective sound speed including radiation pressure), and the effective radiation propagation speed $c/\tau$ in the regime $f_c c/\tau < v_{\mathrm{sig}} < c/\tau$.
-However, in the context of protostellar evolution, the optical depth rises sharply across protostellar surfaces and disk surfaces, so the regions where this artificial reversal can occur are confined to narrow layers near their surfaces.
-Therefore, while this effect is inherent to RSLA-based approaches, we expect it to have only a minor impact on the overall protostellar evolution captured in our simulations.